godotengine/godot-docs/classes/class_audioeffecthighpassfilter.rst

 Brief Description
 -----------------

-Adds a high pass filter to the Audio Bus.
+Adds a high-pass filter to the Audio Bus.

 Description
 -----------